Liolios42/Coclustering-in-binary-hypergraphs/README.md

-# M.Sc.
-Mathematics Thesis Repository
+# Coclustering in Binary Hypergraphs

-This is the repository containing the scripts used to obtain the results of my thesis titled "Coclustering in binary hypergraphs".
+This repository contains the scripts used to produce the results of my M.Sc.
+Mathematics thesis, titled *"Coclustering in Binary Hypergraphs"*.